PRIVATE LAW LIBRARIES-

 Section 1.
 The name of this special interest section of the American Association of Law Libraries (AALL) shall be the Private Law Libraries-Special Interest Section.
 It may also be known as the PLL/SIS.

 Article II: OBJECT

 Section 1.
-The objects of the Private Law Libraries Special Interest Section shall be to improve the quality and service of private law libraries by emphasizing their goals, needs and special interests and to represent its members' interests and concerns within the AALL.
+The objectives of the Private Law Libraries-Special Interest Section shall be to improve the quality and service of private law libraries by emphasizing their goals, needs and special interests and to represent its members' interests and concerns within the AALL.

 Section 2.
 The Section shall conduct its affairs in conformity with the Bylaws of the American Association of Law Libraries.

 Article III: MEMBERSHIP

 Section 1.
 Membership shall be open to any AALL member requesting affiliation with the Private Law Libraries-Special Interest Section as provided in the AALL Bylaws.
 Membership shall be renewable each year.

 Section 2.
 Dues will be established, collected and disbursed by the Treasurer of AALL in accordance with AALL Bylaws.